Navid200/xDrip/docs/Dexcom/G6vsOne.md

-## A comparison between G6 and One
+## A comparison between G6 and Dexcom One
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [xDrip & Dexcom](../Dexcom_page.md) >> G6 versus One

 This is from the Dexcom UK site: